 Living with a lifelong mental illness has allowed me to see the beauty in everyone and many things others may not.
-I have a Bachelors degree in Military History, and am currently pursuing my Masters of Arts in History.
-I love animals, and eventually hope to have my own homestead where I raise my own food(both vegetable and animal) because I do not agree with mass marketing “farming/ranching”, if you can even call it that.
-For now, I spend my weekdays working in a fast paced office for a very small property management company, a far change from my fast food days, and weekends have started to become time for me to learn self reliancy and survival skills, as one day I hope to complete a 30-day wilderness challenge.
-Other that crazy aspirations, I am mommy to the most wonderful seven year old free spirited girl who loves ballet, music, and having tea time with far too many plushed animals.
+I have a Bachelors degree in Military History, and am currently pursuing my Masters of Arts in History, focusing on both Military History and Museum Studies.
+I love animals, and eventually hope to have my own homestead where I raise my own food(both vegetable and animal).
+For now, I spend my weekdays working in a fast paced office for a very small property management company, a far change from my fast food days, and weekends are my frantic “catch up” reading days.
+One day I hope to complete a publish a peice in an academic journal and write a historical fiction novel.
+Other than crazy aspirations, I am mommy to the most wonderful seven year old free spirited girl who loves ballet, music, and having tea time with far too many plushed animals.

 In late 2020 I began a journey looking inwardly as one cannot be happy or whole around others if they are unhappy with their own self.
 As such I began exploring different paths in self care and holistic living.
 I’ve found my home with whole foods, herbs, and herbal teas currently.
 I feel more at peace than I ever have, and continue to let my soul guide my way.